 Giving is part of who we are

 That’s why we created Thirty-One Gives, our charitable program that works to empower girls, women and families by helping them build the confidence and self-esteem needed to live a purposeful, thriving life.
-Since 2012, Thirty-One Gives has donated $100 million in product and cash to charitable organizations that share the Gives mission.
+Since 2012, Thirty-One Gives has donated more than $100 million in products and cash to charitable organizations that share the Gives mission.

 “There’s a lot of misunderstanding around Obsessive Compulsive Disorder – that it’s a charming personality quirk.
 The truth is, it’s scary and often debilitating but help is available.”